CodeLenz/Giffndof.jl/README.md

 ***Disclaimer: This is a first version of this package and many of the optimizations discussed in the manuscript are not yet implemented***

-There are five main methods being exported, depending on the type of excitation:
+There are seven main methods being exported, depending on the type of excitation:

 Analytical solutions